-The ethnicity distribution in the Lake-Sumter MPO region is detailed in Figure 1.
-The minority population with the largest representation in the area is individuals identifying with Black or African American ethnicity, representing 10% of the population.
-There is some presence of individuals identifying as American Indian 3%, Asian 2%, and Native Hawaiian/Pacific Islander 2%.
+The ethnicity distribution in the Lake~Sumter MPO region is detailed in Figure 1.
+The minority population with the largest representation in the area is individuals identifying with Black or African American ethnicity, representing 9.7% of the population.
+There is some presence of individuals identifying as Asian (1.7%), American Indian (0.4%), and Native Hawaiian/Pacific Islander (0.1%).

-Figure 1 | Ethnic Makeup of Lake~Sumter MPO Region
+FIGURE 1.
+Ethnic Makeup of Lake~Sumter MPO Region

-Regarding populations identifying with a Hispanic or Latino heritage, the Lake~Sumter MPO region has 41,590 or 11% throughout Lake Sumter counties and as demonstrated in Figure 2.
-Most of this population resides in Lake County with 36,009 residents identifying with Hispanic or Latino heritage.
-Of the total Hispanic or Latino group, the top heritages within this population are Mexican and Puerto Rican with both presenting 3.69% and this is followed by Cuban at 0.81%.
+Regarding populations identifying with a Hispanic or Latino heritage, the Lake-Sumter MPO region has 56,902 or 12.5% throughout Lake and Sumter counties as demonstrated in Figure 2 on the next page.
+Most of this population resides in Lake County with 50,061 residents identifying with Hispanic or Latino heritage.
+Of the total Hispanic or Latino group through Lake and Sumter counties, the top heritages within this population are Puerto Rican at 42.6%, Mexican at 23.6%, and South American at 12.3%.